neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/matlab_to_python.md

 ### Cookiecutter
 Before you start writing your code, it's essential to set up a robust and efficient project structure.
 Cookiecutter is a command-line utility that helps you create a project template for your Python codebase.
 It can be used to generate a project skeleton, including the directory structure, files, and boilerplate code.

-In the Neuroinformatics-unit, we have designed our cookiecutter template, which you can find [here](https://github.com/neuroinformatics-unit/python-cookiecutter).
+In the Neuroinformatics Unit, we have designed a cookiecutter template, which you can find [here](https://github.com/neuroinformatics-unit/python-cookiecutter).
 To use it, you need to install cookiecutter and then run the following command:
 ```bash
 pip install cookiecutter